andreaevferrari/andreaevferrari.github.io/README.md

 <p style="font-size:10px">

-I believe that whenever there is the opportunity for academics to have an impact besides their domain of research, it ought to be taken.
 Over the years, I have used maths and ML competences to do work on and advise on risk management, megaproject management, and as I come from a family of builders, construction more generally.
 Contact me if you'd like to hear more.

 </p>